Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ## 8. Contributing

-This project is a closed example for educational and abilty demonstration purposes.
+This project is a closed example for educational and ability demonstration purposes.
 Contribution is not permitted at this time.

 ## 9. Support